 In some situations it may be appropriate to choose the woodwork colour specifically to go with the scheme in the room.
-I did this for the guest bedroom below.
+I did this for the guest bedroom above.
 With a line of cupboards around the bed brilliant white woodwork would have been too stark, and would have detracted from the delicate wallpaper, so I chose a more subtle colour, Farrow & Ball Shaded White.

 If you do choose to paint woodwork in different colours in each room you need to consider carefully where the woodwork colour finishes in one space, and then changes in the next.
 For example, the door may be in white on one side, and grey on the other side, so you need to choose where the divide is and whether it will detract from the room if the door opens into the room showing a different colour.

 I love the palette for Farrow & Ball – they also have an inspiring range of images which help to visualise how the paint would look.
 They’ve been instrumental in the industry in bringing strong, brave, characterful colours to the home.

 I also use the Sanderson range.
 In particular they have an excellent selection of blues, which can be a tricky colour to use.

 Responding to the increase in demand all the major paint brands now do environmentally friendly paints, however, Earthborn Paints was awarded the first UK licence of the EU Ecolabel for environmentally friendly indoor breathable paints.